College of Engineering

 The engineering profession recognizes that social, economic, political, and cultural, as well as technical considerations are involved in most of the works in which the modern engineer is engaged.
 A part of an engineer's education is devoted to the humanities and the social sciences to help relate the technical preparation received to the world today, and to enhance the engineer's role as an educated, responsible citizen.

 To qualify as an engineer, one usually undertakes a four-year college program leading to a Bachelor of Science (B.S.) degree in one of the major branches of engineering practice.
-Bachelor of Science graduates may either go directly into engineering employment or proceed to graduate study to pursue a given area of interest in depth.
+B.S. graduates may either go directly into engineering employment or proceed to graduate study to pursue a given area of interest in depth.
 As the technology of engineering includes a wide range of subject matter that can be explored only to a limited extent in undergraduate programs, more and more students undertake graduate study for better preparation in a specific field before seeking employment as practicing engineers.

 All states require that engineers engaged in work affecting public health and welfare be licensed or registered.
 This requires a qualifying examination in the fundamentals of engineering, usually taken during the last year of undergraduate study, and a period of practical experience followed by a second qualifying examination in the practice of engineering.
 Many industries, while not legally required to use registered engineers, encourage registration as evidence of professional stature of their engineering employees.